K4Lok/100-Days-Web-Development/Notes/Day-73/README.md

   res.locals.isAdmin = isAdmin;
 });
 ```
-> `res.locals` is a property that can be accessed globally from every views.
+> `res.locals` is a property that can be accessible in templates rendered with res.render.
 We can utilize this property to check whether the navigation bar should display admin, login, logout or not.
 ```js
 <header id="main-header">
   <nav>